jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Best-Practices/Deploy-High-Availability-Service-with-ALB.md

 - Add server to the virtual server group:

-	If there is no available virtual server group, click “create new virtual server group" to create a new virtual server group.
+	If there is no available virtual server group, click "create new virtual server group" to create a new virtual server group.
 VM and containers can be selected to define the port and weight of the instance;

 	Note: Only VM and container resources in the same Availability Zone, virtual private cloud with Application Application Load Balancer can be selected.